shubozhang/java-8-features/README.md

 * Build a Stream (many patterns)
 ** forEach operation: return type is void
-** Chain consumer is the only way to have serveral consumers on a single stream, because forEach method does not return anything.
+** Chain consumer is the only way to have several consumers on a single stream, because forEach method does not return anything.

 ```java
 List<Person> persons;
 Stream<Person> stream = persons.stream();